M-amin91/CSA-Perfume-Website/README.md

 # Perfume Website
 ## Description
-A website I created for a wholesale retailer which sells perfumes in bulk order.
-I have created this website from HTML and CSS.
-The website does not place orders but a contact form has been created which allows the customer to contact the retailer to enquire or make an order
+I designed a website for a wholesale retailer specialising in bulk perfume sales, using HTML and CSS.
+While the website doesn't facilitate direct orders, it features a contact form that enables customers to reach out to the retailer for inquiries or to place an order
 ## Instruction
-The files will need to be downloaded and opened in a text editor.
-As its HTML based, the website will show up in the browser
+The files will need to be downloaded and opened on a text editor.
+As its HTML based, the website will shown on a browser
 ## Screenshots
 ![1](https://user-images.githubusercontent.com/128710490/227478568-426b1e45-68a9-4d58-849a-fd520a017221.JPG)
 ![2](https://user-images.githubusercontent.com/128710490/227480631-3e8bbab6-538f-42f6-9dc3-071beb20bca6.JPG)